 Another calming fragrance, which may surprise you, is ginger.
 It has a warm, spicy, woody, peppery scent that we are most familiar with in Asian food recipes like sushi and stir fry.
 But the scent is also known to revitalize us, provide emotional balance, and reduce anxiety since it is filled with antioxidants.
 It is also helpful in treating headaches and digestive issues.

 Your children will love smelling these different fragrances that will also make them feel so much calmer.
-Grab these essential oils from Gya Labs now through January 6, 2020 and receive a 10 percent discount.
 There are also other scents from Gya Labs that help relieve stress that I encourage you to try, such as mandarin, vanilla, rose geranium, and lime.
 I personally love lavender and even have lavender sprays, perfumes, and an eye mask because it makes me feel so good.
 Experiment a bit by testing out different essential oil scents with your kids to see what they favor.

 How To Safely Use Essential Oils For Kids

 The best way to use essential oils safely with children over 6 months old is to have them smell the scent either directly from the bottle; use a diffuser; or add a few drops to a cloth, pillow, or even a stuffed animal.
 Children should not ingest essential oils, as some can cause harmful effects if swallowed in certain amounts.
 Also, avoid rubbing the oils on your children’s skin since young children’s skin tends to be more sensitive than adults’ skin and can potentially cause an irritation.
 If your child already has skin or asthma issues, avoid essential oils until you consult with your pediatrician.